wthAnto14/sandbox/README.md

 ### `void draw(const char* s);`
 - **Parameters**:
-  - `height`: Height of the triangle.
-  - `symbol`: The character used to draw the triangle.

 For detailed usage, refer to the `asciiart.h` file and the example in `sample.c`.